Turkeybeard

 Buds with loose scales, the terminal is much larger than the laterals; leaf scar with one bundle scar.
 Often root suckers to form colony-like thickets.

-Flowering/fruiting time Flowers late June to early September.
-Fruit is small brown capsules, persistent,
+Flowering time: Flowers late June to early September.
+Fruit is small brown capsules, persistent

 Range in New Jersey: Frequent or common throughout the district, occuring to the north, mainly on the coastal plain.